Temporomandibular disorders

 Jaw movements increase the pain.

-Patients may describe a generally tight feeling, which is probably a muscular disorder, or a sensation of the jaw 'catching' or 'getting stuck', which usually relates to internal derangement of the joint.
+Patients may report a generalised tight feeling, likely indicative of a muscular disorder, or a sensation of the jaw 'catching' or 'getting stuck', which is typically associated with internal derangement of the joint.

 Joint noise